YTsaurus Airflow Provider

 ListOperator

 Operator for getting a list of descendants of the path node.
-The absolute option enables output of absolute paths instead of relative ones.
-Implements the functionality of list from the Python SDK.
+The absolute option enables the output of absolute paths instead of relative paths.
+It implements the list functionality from the Python SDK.

 Parameters: